cliffhall/puzzlebox/README.md

 - `npm run start`
 - Launches an SSE-based/MCP server on port `:3001` with endpoint `/sse`
-- This has a single instance of the MCP server which multiple clients can connect to via SSE
 - **MUST BE LAUNCHED BEFORE RUNNING INSPECTOR**

 ### Inspector